Finding truth in a world of misinformation

 The Clarity Foundation asks groups of leading experts their professional opinions on controversial topics.
 Please watch this brief video to learn more.

-Clarity Advocate
+Meet Jewel Staite, Clarity Advocate

 “Many people don’t know what to believe, but there are new solutions coming.”
+(She means Clarity.)

-Meet Clarity Spokesperson
+Meet Jessie T. Usher, actor and Clarity Spokesperson

 “When it’s something important, slow down, and double-check what the expert consensus is saying about a topic.”